 What exactly is resource planning?

-For any project to succeed, you need the right allocation of resources.
+For any project to succeed, you need the proper allocation of resources.
 This could be people, budget, time, space or equipment.
 There are a whole load of resources attached to projects, and it should all be thought through before you start.
 Here are a few questions you can ask yourself or your Executive before or during your planning meeting:

 - Who is going to be on the project team?